Email marketing

 Source: Fashionretail.blog

 In many aspects, this pyramid resembles the famous Maslow’s hierarchy of needs.
-Mass-market brands located at the bottom cover basic needs, while supreme and aspirational brands are related to self-fulfillment desires.
+Mass-market brands located at the bottom cover basic needs, while luxury and aspirational brands are related to self-fulfillment desires.

-We’ll observe a couple of brands from every category to learn the approaches they use when it comes to email marketing and to see whether the status of the brand influences the quality of its emails.
+We’ll observe a couple of brands from every category to learn the approaches they use in email marketing and see whether brand positioning influences the quality of their emails.

 Mass-market